 The diagnostic code system in Webasto timers is standard.
-Refer to Appendix E at the end of this manual, to the Maintenance Manual or to Webasto manual for more information.
+Refer to the Maintenance Manual and to Webasto manual for more information.

-If there are no heater faults, the heater will go through a normal start cycle and regulate based on thermostat setting.
+Note: If there are no heater faults, the heater will go through a normal start cycle and regulate based on thermostat setting.

-Switch on the preheating system briefly about once a month, even during the warm season.
+Note: Switch on the preheating system briefly about once a month, even during the warm season.

-When welding on the vehicle, disconnect the preheater module connector in order to protect this system from voltage surges.
+Caution: When welding on the vehicle, disconnect the preheater module connector in order to protect this system from voltage surges.

-To avoid running down the batteries, do not turn on the preheating system for more than one hour before starting the engine.
+Caution: To avoid running down the batteries, do not turn on the preheating system for more than one hour before starting the engine.

-The preheating system uses the same fuel as the engine.
+Warning: The preheating system uses the same fuel as the engine.
 Do not operate in a building or while refueling.
-Operate only in a wellventilated area.
+Operate only in a well-ventilated area.